 With the technology fully rolled out the firm’s initial adoption was high, with up to 200 tasks per day / 4,000 tasks per month being captured through BigHand Workflow Management.
 Work captured using dictation also increased by 2,000 records per month.
 These tasks were previously invisible to the firm, hidden away in email or by face-to-face delegation, with no way of tracking the work.

 The centralized list of tasks has made the world of difference to our support staff.
 The reprographics team has been transformed, with lawyers reporting a significant drop in task-turnaround time, and a more efficient service in general.

 "It has also helped our lawyers to recognize the impact on support staff in receiving work from multiple sources and via multiple methods".

 Hidden workflow benefits

 The technology has had such a positive impact on the support function, that other business support teams are starting to adopt the technology.

 “The more we know about the work passed through the business, the more information we have to make informed business decisions.”
 Sandra comments.
-“Our head of marketing approached me about using BigHand Now to manage the marketing tasks received from lawyers and therefore cut down on email traffic.
+“Our head of marketing approached me about using BigHand Workflow Management to manage the marketing tasks received from lawyers and therefore cut down on email traffic.
 I spent some time understanding the types of work that were delegated to them such as client ebulletins, website updates and new business tendering support, and was able to easily get them set up with the correct workflows.”

 The new insight into the operational back-office is also bringing value to the HR team who, just over two years ago, worked with the business to introduce a new team assistant role to the support function.
 The new team assistants are responsible for non-billable admin work, freeing up the qualified senior secretaries and paralegals to work on higher-level chargeable tasks.